© Northrop & Johnson

-The new craze in motorised watersports is the flyboard, or jetpack- where you strap on a jetpack which is connected to a jetski, which provides propulsion for you to fly 15 metres up in the air or 2.5 metres below the water’s surface.
-This new sport is hugely popular with the superyacht set- expect to see footballers and celebrities shooting up out of the water everywhere!
+The new craze in motorised watersports is the flyboard, or jetpack, where you strap on a jetpack connected to a jetski, which provides propulsion for you to fly 15m up in the air or 2.5m below the water’s surface.
+This new sport is hugely popular with the superyacht set, expect to see footballers and celebrities shooting up out of the water everywhere.

 The closest operator for jetski rental is Antibes Jet Passion, which is actually in Golfe Juan (just past Juan-les-Pins.)
 By no stretch of the imagination is this in Antibes, but it’s not that far away either.

 Be aware that you need a license to ride a jetski in French waters, or you can ride with someone already qualified.
 You can gain your jetski license in Antibes, but it takes a day.
 If you have your license, you will need to wear a life-jacket and follow all local speed limits and regulations, the water police really are cracking down after some accidents so be aware.

 Donuts, flying carpet, sonar, torpedo, flying fish, no matter how you like being pulled behind a speedboat, Juan les Pins has all the latest in inflatable fun.

 You can parasail in Juan-les-Pins, enjoying the view of the yachts and the sparkling sea below.

 Sailing & yachting in Antibes

 Look out to sea in Antibes on any warm day (even in winter) and you’ll see a swarm of Optimist dinghies strung across the bay as people learn to sail.
 You’ll find the very popular sailing club of Antibes on a small rocky spit of land at the end of Salis Beach, where you can sign up for sailing and windsurfing lessons, rent catamarans and dinghies, or paddleboards and kayaks.